CLOSER Discovery is a search engine that enables researchers to search and browse questionnaires and data from eight leading UK longitudinal studies.

 - where questions appeared in the survey, including complete routing

 - the sources of derived variables (but not the derivation methodology)

-- an overview of each variable, including valid and invalid cases; maximum, minimum, mean and mode values; and in many cases, a frequency count
+- an overview of each variable, including valid and invalid cases; maximum, minimum and mean values; and in many cases, a frequency count

 - how to access the data from each study.